yct37785/One-For-All/README.md

 5. Click Register app.

-When prompted to download `google-services.json`, skip this step for now by clicking next and complete the remaining setup steps.
+When prompted to download `google-services.json`, skip this step for now by clicking next (remaining setup steps can be skipped).

 ### Generate the app signing fingerprint
-1. In your app’s root directory, run `get-fingerprint.bat`
+1. In your app’s root directory, run `get-fingerprint.bat`.

 2. In the console output, locate the SHA1 fingerprint.
 It will be used in the next step.